agungTuanany/NodeJS_course_by_maximillian/chapter-25-understanding-async-await-in-nodejs/README.md

 }
 ```
-Where you plain to use the `wait` keyword; So where you want to use these two
+Where you plain to use the `await` keyword; So where you want to use these two
 keyword?
 They always are used together, **_`async` in front of the function_**,
 then you can tweak `getPost()` function syntax.
 You can write the `post.find()`
 almost as if it would run synchronously.